 You will be asked to engage the course readings by using Perusall, a browser-based, collaborative reading tool.
 Perusall enables you to discuss the readings together with other students.
 Perusall will grade your reading engagement for each individual reading on a pass/fail basis.
 It considers the quantity and quality of comments and the degree to which your comments stimulate and contribute to student discussion.
 Your Perusall grade will be the average of your pass/fail credit per assigned reading.
-To receive credit for a reading assignment, you have to make insightful/useful annotations by 12pm on the day of class.
+To receive credit for a reading assignment, you have to make insightful/useful annotations by midnight of the day before the course session for which the readings have been assigned.
 Completing a reading assignment late will not result in credit.
-To access Perusall, go to https://app.perusall.com/join/doering-umuun and enter the course code DOERING-UMUUN.
+To access Perusall, go to https://app.perusall.com/join/doering-7el4h and enter the course code DOERING-7EL4H.

-Final exam (35%)
+Final exam (40%)

 The final exam will take place during the university's final exam period.
-The date will be shared with you as it becomes available.
+The date will be provided by the Faculty of Arts & Science when it becomes available.
 The final will consist of multiple choice and short answer questions.
-The type of accommodation I provide in case of acceptably excused student absences may include a make-up test, an oral test, and/or a term paper.
-It is in your interest to take the final test if at all possible.
+The type of accommodation I provide in case of acceptably excused student absences may include a make-up exam, an oral exam, and/or a term paper.
+It is in your interest to take the final exam if at all possible.